 National Wrestling Hall of Fame Announces Class of 2022

-The National Wrestling Hall of Fame announced on Wednesday that the Class of 2022 is Distinguished Members Clarissa Chun, Sara McMann, Andy Rein and Jake Varner, Meritorious Official Tom Clark (posthumously), Order of Merit Recipient Mike Moyer, Medal of Courage recipient Melissa Simmons, and Outstanding American honoree Mario Lopez.
+The National Wrestling Hall of Fame's Class of 2022 is Distinguished Members Clarissa Chun, Sara McMann, Andy Rein and Jake Varner, Meritorious Official Tom Clark (posthumously), Order of Merit Recipient Mike Moyer, Medal of Courage recipient Melissa Simmons, and Outstanding American honoree Mario Lopez.

 “Following an extensive screening and selection process, I am excited to announce such a notable and deserving group of honorees for 2022,” said Lee Roy Smith, Executive Director of the National Wrestling Hall of Fame.
 “We are fortunate to be able to spotlight these inductees who have transcended our sport’s heritage over the past 40 years.
 It is also a class that represents the positive transformational impact females are realizing in wrestling, with two female Distinguished Members and our first female Medal of Courage recipient.”